 UHF (Ultra High Frequency) Citizen Band (CB) radios

-UHF Citizen Band radios from USA (FRS or GMRS) or from the UK or Europe (PMR446)and other countries are on frequencies which will cause interference and should not be brought into New Zealand.
+UHF Citizen Band radios from USA (FRS or GMRS) or from the UK or Europe (PMR446) and other countries are on frequencies which will cause interference and must not be brought into New Zealand.

 Australia’s UHF Citizen Band service operates in the 476 MHz band, the same as the Personal Radio Service (PRS) in New Zealand.
 UHF CB radios acceptable in Australia are acceptable for use in New Zealand.